DanielJang99/Coding-Interview-Prep/LinkedList/readme.md

 Write a function contains_cycle() that takes the first node in a singly-linked list and returns a boolean indicating whether the list contains a cycle.

 We can do this in O(n)O(n) time and O(1)O(1) space!

+# Reverse a linked list

+Write a function for reversing a linked list.
+Do it in place.

+Your function will have one input: the head of the list.

+Your function should return the new head of the list.